heavysixer/node-pptx/readme.md

 # node-pptx [![Build Status](https://travis-ci.org/heavysixer/node-pptx.svg?branch=master)](https://travis-ci.org/heavysixer/node-pptx)

-A well tested, and friendly library to create, edit, and update PPTX files on the server-side with JavaScript.
+A well-tested, and friendly library to create, edit, and update PPTX files on the server-side with JavaScript.

 ## Features